Coronavirus: India launches massive vaccination drive | DW | 16.01.2021

 India launched its mammoth vaccination drive on Saturday, as the country tries to bring the pandemic under control with two locally-produced vaccines.

-Prime Minister Narendra Modi formally launched the "world's largest" vaccination campaign in a video address to the nation.
+Prime Minister Narendra Modi formally kicked off the "world's largest" vaccination campaign in a video address to the nation.

-"Normally, it takes many years to make a vaccine but in such a short span of time, not one, but two 'Made in India' vaccines are ready," Modi said in a livestreamed speech to mark the launch of the campaign.
+"Normally, it takes many years to make a vaccine but in such a short span of time, not one, but two 'Made in India' vaccines are ready," Modi said in a livestreamed speech.

 DW's Ankita Kumar watched Modi's "emotional speech," in which he emphasized the importance of vaccinating frontline workers.